 The Group actively shoulders corporate social responsibility and strives to nurture a culture of social responsibility among our employees.
 Driven by our sustainability strategy, we encourage our employees to participate in community activities to give a helping hand to the needy.
-In the future, we will actively seek for opportunities to invest in the community and continually foster a socially responsible culture.
+In the future, we will actively seek for opportunities to invest in the community and continually foster a socially responsible culture by understanding the needs and considering the interests of the communities where we operate.